 Then, just sign up with your info and put in the bank info of the person (even if it’s your own account in another country) who is receiving the money.

-Depending on the country you’re sending money from, you can send money with Transferwise through domestic bank transfers, debit card, or even credit card!
+Depending on the country you’re sending money from, you can send money with Transferwise through domestic bank transfers, debit cards, or even credit cards!
 But to use a credit card you do have to pay a small percentage fee.

 In some countries, Transferwise will issue you an invoice to pay the amount to be transferred.
 There aren’t any fees for this.